The 64-year-old history of manhandling assembly speakers, deputy speakers

 The ruckus and mayhem had started when PPP’s Naveed Qamar had rushed to Deputy Speaker, Qasim Suri, after he gave the floor to three federal ministers – Shah Mahmood Qureshi, Fawad Chaudhry and Asad Umar – one after another without giving a chance to the opposition members to voice their opinions.

-On February 8, 2021, days after a few infuriated lawmakers had wrestled in the lower house of the parliament, the-then Speaker, Asad Qaiser, had issued notices under Rule 21 of the Rules of Procedure and Conduct of Business in the National Assembly 2007 to Pakistan People’s Party (PPP)’s Syed Naveed Qamar, Pakistan Muslim League-Nawaz’s Chaudhry Hamid Hameed and Pakistan Tehreek-e-Insaf’s Attaullah, and had sought an explanation from them for violating the decorum of the house by spewing a nonstop torrent of the most un-parliamentary language ever witnessed.
+On February 8, 2021, days after a few infuriated lawmakers had wrestled in the lower house of the parliament, the-then Speaker, Asad Qaiser, had issued notices to Pakistan People’s Party (PPP)’s Syed Naveed Qamar, Pakistan Muslim League-Nawaz’s Chaudhry Hamid Hameed and Pakistan Tehreek-e-Insaf’s Attaullah, and had sought an explanation from them for violating the decorum of the house by spewing a nonstop torrent of the most un-parliamentary language ever witnessed.

 Comments